-Elizabeth was educated at a Conservative synagogue in Hartford CT and Camp Ramah.
-As an adult she continues to study and actively participate in the Jewish community, including as a past president of Temple Emunah in Lexington, past president of the former New England Region of USCJ and a current member and past president of the Camp Ramah in New England Board.
+Elizabeth was educated at a Conservative synagogue in Hartford, CT and Camp Ramah.
+As an adult she continues to study and actively participate in the Jewish community, including as a past president of Temple Emunah in Lexington, past president of the former New England Region of USCJ, and a current member and past president of the Camp Ramah in New England Board.
 Elizabeth and her husband, Bob, have been married for 53 years and have two sons, a daughter and 9 grandchildren.
 She has a Master’s Degree in Management of Human Services from the Heller School at Brandeis and worked for 26 years at MassHealth.

 Dr. Craig Schneider, Co-President

-Craig Schneider is a Senior Health Researcher at Mathematica Policy Research, where he conducts research and evaluation projects for the Medicare program and various state agencies.
+Craig Schneider is a Managing Director at IMPAQ International, where he conducts research and implementation projects for the Medicare and Medicaid programs.
 Craig was President of Temple Hillel B'nai Torah, West Roxbury, from 2013-15 and served on its Board in multiple positions.
 Craig was active in the Young Judaea youth movement in high school and college, and lived on Kibbutz Ketura in the late 1980s.
-He is married to Tammy, who works at Camp Yavneh; their daughter Sarah graduated from BU and is an alumna of Gann Academy and Solomon Schechter Day School; their son Ben is at McGill University and an alumnus of Gann and Schechter.
+He is married to Tammy, who works at Camp Yavneh; their daughter Sarah graduated from BU and is an alumna of Gann Academy and Solomon Schechter Day School; their son Ben is at McGill University and is an alumnus of Gann and Schechter.
 Craig has a doctorate in Health Policy from the Brandeis University Heller School and an MBA from Boston University.

 Dr. B. David Stollar, Secretary